TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv3_screen_12864.md

 ## Overview

-The information here is aimed at connecting a Fysetc Mini v1.2 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
+The information here is aimed at connecting a RepRap 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).

-## Wiring

-Connect EXP1 to EXP1 and EXP2 to EXP2.
+{% include important.html content="When using a 12864 screen, remove the two jumpers that were added to update the ESP32 firmware." %}

+{% include important.html content="Using a 12864 screen removes the option to update the WiFi firmware using RRF and also removes the use of the TFT header." %}

 ## Board.txt modifications

 Add the following lines to the board.txt file

 ```
-//Fysetc MINI 12864
-lcd.encoderPinA=B.1
-lcd.encoderPinB=B.2
-lcd.encoderPinSw=E.7
-lcd.lcdCSPin=A.5
-lcd.lcdDCPin=E.10
-lcd.spiChannel=0
-//lcd.lcdBeepPin=NoPin
+lcd.encoderPinA=D.9
+lcd.encoderPinB=D.8
+lcd.encoderPinSw=PA.9
+lcd.lcdCSPin=A.10
+lcd.spiChannel=4
+SPI4.pins={E.15, NoPin, B.2}
+lcd.lcdBeepPin = NoPin
+8266wifi.serialRxTxPins = {NoPin, NoPin}
+serial.aux.rxTxPins = {NoPin, NoPin}
 ```

-## Config.g
+## Config.g changes

-Add this line to config.g
+Add the following line to the end of your config.g

 ```
-M950 P1 C"E.12"
-M42 P1 S0
-G4 P500
-M42 P1 S1
-M918 P2 C30 F1000000 E4
+M918 P1 E4 F100000
 ```

 ## Menu Files